Frankenstein (DC Comics): Fictional character biography

 Frankenstein and S.H.A.D.E appear in Final Crisis #3, also written by Grant Morrison.
 He again appears two issues later, leading a squad of superheroes against Darkseid's forces, who are led by Kalibak.
 He is also seen in the final issue fighting in humanity's last stand before Superman gets the Miracle Machine working.
 Frankenstein is immune to Darkseid's weapon, the Anti-Life Equation, because he is already dead.

 Frankenstein confronts Solomon Grundy in the latter's current limited series, and again during the Blackest Night.
 Grundy, having been transformed into a Black Lantern, rips out Frankenstein's heart.
 Due to having an extra one in his chest, Frankenstein survives this attack.

-A version of the character appears in a spinoff of the 2011 alternate-timeline crossover event Flashpoint (comics).
+A version of the character appears in a spinoff of the 2011 alternate-timeline crossover event Flashpoint.
 The three-issue series was titled Flashpoint: Frankenstein & the Creatures of the Unknown.

 As part of The New 52 (a 2011 reboot of the DC Comics universe), a new ongoing series Frankenstein, Agent of S.H.A.D.E. was released, based on the Seven Soldiers version of Frankenstein.
 It was initially written by Jeff Lemire and drawn by Alberto Ponticelli.
 Matt Kindt replaced Lemire with issue #10 and stayed with the book until it was cancelled with issue #16.
 The character later joins the Justice League Dark.

 The character appears next in seven issues of both the New 52 Batman and Robin and the DC Rebirth Superman, both written by Peter Tomasi and drawn by Patrick Gleason.
 Later in 2018, the Seven Soldiers briefly reunite in Sideways, then in 2019 Frankenstein forms a team of fellow monsters to once again stop Melmoth in Gotham City Monsters.
-His DC Rebirth history with the Bride revealed that they had a son that went homocidal and their relationship was strained when Frankenstein was forced to kill it.
-In the present, Father Time of S.H.A.D.E. reainmated the Spawn of Frankenstein and it was traced to Castle Frankenstein by Frankenstein and Bride of Frankenstein.
+His DC Rebirth history with the Bride revealed that they had a son that went homicidal and their relationship was strained when Frankenstein was forced to kill it.
+In the present, Father Time of S.H.A.D.E. reanimated the Spawn of Frankenstein and it was traced to Castle Frankenstein by Frankenstein and Bride of Frankenstein.
 As it begged for death, the Bride put her child out of his misery and left S.H.A.D.E. afterwards.